ShuaishuaiYuan/ShuaishuaiYuan.github.io/_pages/research.md

 ## My long-term goals

-* Extend simulations with first-principles accuracy to the device level at large scale and to include many-body effects at small scale.
+* Extend simulations with first-principles accuracy to the device level at large scale and include many-body effects at small scale.
 * Advance computational work to gain predictive power and achieve results comparable to experiments.
 * Design quantum materials from atomic level
 * Build a bridge between model studies and ab initio calculations.